Financial Reporting Manual

 Audit reports that express a qualified or "except for" opinion due to a departure from GAAP do not meet the requirements of S-X Article 2.
 Financial statements not in conformity with GAAP are presumed to be inaccurate or misleading, notwithstanding explanatory disclosures in footnotes or in the accountant's report.
 [FRC 607.01]

-- Going concern modifications are required by PCAOB standards/U.S. GAAS in certain circumstances.
+- Going concern modifications are required by PCAOB standards and U.S. GAAS in certain circumstances.

 - Filings that include reports having going concern modifications must also include appropriate and prominent disclosure of the financial difficulties giving rise to that uncertainty.
 Discussion of a viable plan that has the capability of removing the threat to the continuation of the business must be included.
 The plan may include a "best efforts" offering so long as the amount of minimum proceeds necessary to remove the threat is disclosed.
 The plan should enable the issuer to remain viable for at least the 12 months following the date of the financial statements being reported on.
 If management has no viable plan, the use of going concern financial statements may be inappropriate and liquidation-basis financial statements may be necessary or the classification and amounts of assets and liabilities may need to be adjusted.
 [FRC 607.02] AU 341 does not apply to an audit of financial statements based on the assumption of liquidation.